-Our business and the businesses of our partner firms are heavily dependent on our reputations.
+Our business and the businesses of our partner firms are heavily dependent on our respective reputations.

-Our business depends on earning and maintaining the trust and confidence of our partner firms and the clients of our partner firms.
+Our business and the businesses of our partner firms depends on earning and maintaining the trust and confidence of our partner firms and the clients of our partner firms.
 Our reputation is critical to our business and is vulnerable to threats that may be difficult or impossible to control and costly or impossible to remediate.
 For example, failure to comply with applicable laws, rules or regulations, errors in our public reports or litigation or the publicity surrounding these events, even if satisfactorily addressed, could adversely impact our reputation, our relationships with our partner firms and the clients of our partner firms and our ability to negotiate acquisitions and partner firm-level acquisitions with wealth management firms, as well as adversely affect our results of operations and financial condition.